Why should I consider the BIS degree program?

 What you do with the degree depends upon your personal and/or professional goals.
 Some BIS students pursue graduate studies, a new profession, advancement in their current profession, or complete the program for personal enrichment.

-If I am ready to apply, can I meet with someone to help me determine if BIS is right for me?
+If I am ready to apply, can I consult with someone to help me determine if BIS is right for me?

 Yes.
-You can schedule a meeting with an admissions counselor who will be happy to discuss the program and review your transcripts before you submit your application.
+We have admission counselors who will be happy to discuss the program and review your transcripts before you submit your application.

 Is there a lot of writing in the BIS Program?
 Do you help students with their writing?